allenai/s2orc/README.md

 ## Download instructions

 Please request access to S2ORC through this short [Google Form](https://forms.gle/dSBnP1vEtxWpPcVW8) and we'll send you URLs to download the dataset.
 It's just a few questions like your email, what version you'd like, and whether you'd like to receive email updates.

+Please note that we're only releasing S2ORC for non-commercial use.
+Please make sure to see the [Semantic Scholar Dataset License](http://api.semanticscholar.org/corpus/legal/) for the terms of usage.

 #### Valid release versions